imagej/imagej.github.io/_pages/How_to_make_a_new_tutorial.md

 <img src="/media/How to make a new tutorial-MakeSnapshots.jpg" width="640"/>

 After taking some or all of the snapshots you want to include in your tutorial, you have to crop them.
-Just select the appropriate rectangle, and then click on ImageJ's {% include bc content='Edit | Crop'%} or hit {% include key content='Ctrl' %}+{% include key content='Shift' %}+{% include key content='X' %}:
+Just select the appropriate rectangle, and then click on ImageJ's {% include bc path='Edit | Crop'%} or hit {% include key content='Ctrl' %}+{% include key content='Shift' %}+{% include key content='X' %}:

 ![](/media/How to make a new tutorial-CropSnapshot.jpg "How_to_make_a_new_tutorial-CropSnapshot.jpg")